Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 But in each case, we’ll describe general practices and point to important information resources.

-In several cases described below, attackers are described as focusing on businesses in the small-office IT environment.
+In several cases described below, attackers focus on businesses in the small-office IT environment.
+The IT systems are set up in professional practices and offices of solo professionals.
 What’s that?
-It’s the IT systems set up in professional practices and offices of solo professionals.
-Practitioners include private healthcare providers, lawyers, tax specialists, investors, brokers, and financial advisors.

 This section describes six major types of cyberattacks, their trends, causes, and effects on doing business in solo professional offices and practices.
 You’ll learn to recognize attack threats and how to reduce the risk of being a target.

-This exploit is panic-inducing, maddening, and effective.
-Unfortunately, paying the ransom doesn’t guarantee that you regain access.
 Even worse, victims who do pay are frequently targeted again.
-And infection of one machine or device can spread ransomware throughout your entire network—and sometimes to other businesses in your supply chain.
+Infection of one machine or device can spread ransomware throughout your entire network—and sometimes to other businesses in your supply chain.

-In earlier years, during a ransomware attack, you could tell hackers, “no way” that you would pay and restore files from backed up copies.
+In earlier years, during a ransomware attack, you could tell hackers “no way” that you would pay and restore files from backed-up copies.

 Now, ransomware tactics have changed.
 First, attackers steal and then encrypt all the files that they can.
 Then, if you refuse to pay the ransom, they threaten to publish confidential files.
-That means that now you must encrypt sensitive business information such as IP as well as important data that you store or send along the internet.

 There are several ways that ransomware can get into your computer or system: